-Utterly amazing tortillas that are naturally grain-free, oil-free, vegan, and require nothing more than red lentils (plus some tap water and salt).
-They are also a cinch to make!
+Utterly amazing 1-ingredient red lentil tortillas that are naturally grain-free, oil-free & vegan.
+You only need red lentils (plus some tap water and salt).

-- 1 cup split or whole red lentils, rinsed and drained
+- 1 cup (208 g) split or whole red lentils, rinsed and drained

 - Combine the rinsed lentils and water in a medium bowl or other container; loosely cover.
 Let stand, at room temperature, for at least 6 hours or up to 12 hours.